 • 1 hour before: Remove Mac & Cheese and Roasted Cauliflower Sprouts from the refrigerator to allow to come to room temperature; see detailed instructions below.

-‘Deliciously Done’ Slow Cooked Brisket Kit
+‘Deliciously Done’ Slow Braised Brisket Kit

 • 2 Hours before serving: Remove Brisket from refrigerator to allow to come to room temperature for even heating.